Meromorphic open-string vertex algebras and Riemannian manifolds: Introduction

 In this paper, we shall fix a Riemannian manifold $M$.
-For basic material in Riemannian geometry, we refer the reader to the book \cite{P}.
+For basic material on Riemannian geometry, we refer the reader to the book \cite{P}.
 For meromorphic open-string vertex algebras and left modules, see \cite{H3}.

 The present paper is organized as follows: In Section 2, we recall some basic constructions of vector bundles and sheaves on a Riemannian manifold $M$.
 In Section 3, we construct the sheaf $\mathcal{V}$ of meromorphic open-string vertex algebras on $M$.
 In particular, we construct the meromorphic open-string vertex algebra $V_{M}$ of the global sections of $\mathcal{V}$ canonically associated to $M$.
 In section 4, using covariant derivatives, we construct a homomorphism of algebras from the algebra of parallel tensor fields on an open subset of $M$ to the algebra of linear operators on the space of smooth functions on the same open subset.
 In particular, we obtain a representation on the space of smooth functions of the algebra of parallel tensor fields.
-We construct in Section 5 the sheaf $\mathcal{W}$ of left modules for $\mathcal{V}$ from the sheaf of smooth functions on $M$.
-In particular, we construct the left $V_{M}$-module $W_{M}$ of the global sections of $\mathcal{W}$ canonically associated to $M$.
+We construct in Section 5 the sheaf $\mathcal{W}$ of left modules for $\mathcal{V}$ generated by the sheaf of smooth functions on $M$.
+In particular, we construct the left $V_{M}$-module $W_{M}$ of $\mathcal{W}$ canonically associated to $M$.
+In particular, we construct the left $V_{M}$-module of the global sections of $\mathcal{W}$ canonically associated to $M$.
 In Section 6, we show that the Laplacian on $M$ is in fact a component of a vertex operator for the left $V_{M}$-module $W_{M}$ restricted to the space of smooth functions.

-\paragraph{Acknowledgments} The author is supported in part by NSF grant PHY-0901237.
+\paragraph{Acknowledgments} The author was supported in part by NSF grant PHY-0901237.